Small Love Potion Price Reaches $0.27 on Major Exchanges (SLP)

-Small Love Potion (CURRENCY:SLP) traded flat against the dollar during the 1 day period ending at 21:00 PM Eastern on February 16th.
-Over the last week, Small Love Potion has traded flat against the dollar.
-One Small Love Potion coin can currently be bought for $0.27 or 0.00000718 BTC on popular exchanges.
-Small Love Potion has a total market cap of $147.59 million and $169.87 million worth of Small Love Potion was traded on exchanges in the last 24 hours.
+Small Love Potion (CURRENCY:SLP) traded flat against the U.S. dollar during the one day period ending at 21:00 PM Eastern on February 17th.
+Over the last week, Small Love Potion has traded flat against the U.S. dollar.
+One Small Love Potion coin can currently be purchased for approximately $0.27 or 0.00000718 BTC on cryptocurrency exchanges.
+Small Love Potion has a market cap of $147.59 million and $169.87 million worth of Small Love Potion was traded on exchanges in the last day.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.